 How many artists are in residence at a time?

 We generally only have one artist-in-residence at a time, although sometimes artists do overlap a few weeks.
 In those cases, they are housed in separate lodging facilities.
 Because of this, artists should be prepared to work self-sufficiently in solitude.
 Working in this fashion can instill a great sense of freedom for some and possibly feelings of loneliness for others, and should be taken into consideration before applying.

 Material support is currently not available although natural materials such as fallen trees and plant material are in abundance and highly encouraged for creative uses.

 Meals and food are not included in the residency but each lodging facility is equipped with a well-stocked kitchen for making meals.
 In addition, Issacs, a cafe open daily at the Visitor Center, offers soups, salads, sandwiches and seasonal fare prepared with food grown in Bernheim’s edible garden.
 Artists receive staff discounts at Isaacs during their residency.
 Please note that due to COVID restrictions, Issacs Cafe is currently closed to the public and will reopen when we feel it safe to do so.

 What kind of special art making equipment does the Bernheim residency provide?

 The studio at Bernheim does not house any specific art making tools.
 If you need/want to work in a particular fashion, you must bring them with you.

 Is the residency program for available for writers, musicians, dancers and choreographers?

 The residency is currently available for visual and mixed media artists and includes artists working in the mediums of sound and performance.
-The residency program is currently not available for writers or musicians unless there is a visual component in their work.
+The residency program is currently not available for writers or musicians unless there is a strong visual component to their work.

-What do you mean when asking for references?
+What are you looking for when asking for references?